collizo4sky/enable-shortcode-and-php-support-in-text-widget/readme.txt

 Visit my blog [w3guy.com](http://w3guy.com/shortcode-php-support-wordpress-text-widget/) for the more information.

 == Changelog ==

+= 1.2.7 =
+* Fixed Parse error: syntax error, unexpected ‘[‘ for PHP less than 5.4

 = 1.2.6 =
 * Improve compatibility with WordPress 5.0